 All EAAs which have reached Stage 3 are recorded on the EAA schedule (Appendix 1) which is published.
 The Schedule plays a key role in the internal management of the EAA process.

 Appendix 1

-EQUALITY ANALYSIS EQUALITY ASSURANCE ASSESSMENTS SCHEDULE FOR PUBLICATION indicates EAA to be commenced
+EQUALITY ANALYSIS EQUALITY ASSURANCE ASSESSMENTS SCHEDULE FOR PUBLICATION

 This schedule contains policies/functions that, as determined by the Equality Assurance Assessment Relevance Procedure, are undergoing the Equality Assurance Process